-Creative energy will not dissipate, Turning over and over in my mind, Suddenly I see the media and methods, I resolve to undertake this work.
+Creative energy will not dissipate,

+Turning over and over in my mind,

+Suddenly I see the media and methods,

+I resolve to undertake this work.

 Life is peaceful before we become creatively inspired.
 Once the energy for a creative work arises our worldview shifts and we risk loosing ourselves in the process.
 We need to find training and a medium that we can manage while avoiding self-criticisms that dampen the creative spirit.
-At this stage the energy is all that is supporting the work and, as in the hero's journey, some effort is now required to cross the threshold from idea to practice.
+At this stage the energy is all that is supporting the work and effort is now required to cross the threshold from idea to practice.

-Some artworks appear in my mind fully formed and others have emerged while improvising with materials.
-There is no singular way to create, it is only from a deep connection with intuition that you begin to see what each creation calls for.
+Some artworks have appeared in my mind fully formed, ready to be made, and others only emerge after hours of improvising with materials.
+There is no singular way to create, it is only from a deep connection with intuition that I begin to see what each creation calls for.